On the scaling limits of weakly asymmetric bridges: Introduction

-\end{equ} \end{remark} Let us make a few comments on this result.
-For $\alpha > 1$, the limiting mean shape, the order of the fluctuations and the limiting law of the fluctuations are ``universal".
-For $\alpha = 1$, the limiting mean shape and the covariance of the limiting fluctuations depend on the log-Laplace functional of the step distribution of our static model.
-This is analogous with the well-known fact that the rate function of moderate deviations does not depend on the step distribution, while the rate function of large deviations does.
-Notice that the case $\alpha = 3/2$ is already covered in~\cite{EthLab15}.
-The case $\alpha = 1$ can be deduced from previous results of Dobrushin and Hryniv~\cite{DobrushinHryniv} on paths of random walks conditioned on having a given large area.
+\end{remark} Let us make a few comments on this result.
+Recall that the mean shape $\Sigma^N_\alpha$ is of the order $N^{(2-\alpha)\wedge 1}$.
+The scaling of our process $u^N$ together with the convergence result stated in Theorem \ref{Th:Static} show that the fluctuations of the interface around this mean shape are of the order $N^{(1\wedge \alpha)/2}$.
+Consequently, according as $\alpha$ is larger than $3/2$, resp. equal to $3/2$, resp. smaller than $3/2$, the mean shape is negligible, resp.~of the same order, resp.~dominant, compared to the fluctuations.\\ Notice that for $\alpha \le 1$, the features of the limiting mean shape and fluctuations depend on the step distribution of our interface (through the log-Laplace functional) while they are ``universal'' for $\alpha > 1$.
+The case $\alpha = 3/2$ is already covered in~\cite{EthLab15}, while the case $\alpha = 1$ can be deduced from previous results of Dobrushin and Hryniv~\cite{DobrushinHryniv} on paths of random walks conditioned on having a given large area.